sifive/ProcKami/README.md

 - XLEN parametrization is not supported for CSRs (1 day).
 - `SFENCE.VMA` instructions are not supported (4 hr).
-- Access permission for some CSRs depends upon the contents of other CSRs (e.g. `mcounteren`); this is not currently supported (2–4 hr).
 - Although User mode exists, it is not possible to switch into it (1 day).
 - Most CSR special behavior is incomplete, although rudimentary exception handling works (1 wk).
 - There is no mechanism for injecting interrupts (1–2 day).